xkawi/react-universal-saga/README.md

 ### Global Style Variables

 `react-universal-saga` support global style variables by defining the variable in `theme/style.scss`.
 Once defined, you can use in any scss file so long it is imported (refer to `RepoPage.scss` for example).

-## Unit Tests

-The project uses [Jest](https://facebook.github.io/jest) to run your unit tests and the [Test Utilities](http://facebook.github.io/react/docs/test-utils.html) from Facebook api.

-An example is available at `components > User`.

-To run the tests in the project, just simply run `npm test`.

 ## Notable Alternatives